getumbrel/umbrel/apps/README.md

 ### Source code repository
 ...

-### Support Link
+### Support link
-_(Link to your Telegram support channel, GitHub issues/discussions, support portal, or any other place where users could contact you for support)_
+_(Link to your Telegram support channel, GitHub issues/discussions, support portal, or any other place where users could contact you for support.)_

 ...